davidolesch/davidolesch.github.com/_posts/2013-04-12-how-to-use-car2go-for-free.md

 Car2go is available in Amsterdam, Austin, Berlin, Calgary, Duesseldorf, Hamburg, Köln, London, Miami, Portland, San Diego, Seattle, Stuttgart, Toronto, Ulm, Vancouver, Washington DC and Wien.
 Students can signup for free, there are often specials going on, and a lifetime membership is just $35 so head over to [car2go.com](https://www.car2go.com) and click Become a Member.

-If you have any questions send me a message and I'll get back to you right away david[dot]olesch[at]gmail